QitOS gives you a stableDocumentation Index

 Reproducible runs

 Every QitOS run writes amanifest.json, events.jsonl, and steps.jsonl to a local run directory.
-The manifest captures the model ID, prompt hash, config hash, seed, and tool manifest — everything you need to reproduce or compare runs exactly.
+The manifest captures the model ID, prompt hash, config hash, seed, and tool manifest (the serialized description of all tools available to the run) — everything you need to reproduce or compare runs exactly.

 Built-in observability with qita

 qita is QitOS’s built-in trace viewer.
-After any run, launch the board to inspect step-by-step execution, replay the trajectory, and export traces to standalone HTML.
+After any run, launch the board to inspect step-by-step execution, replay the trajectory (the temporal sequence of prompts, decisions, tool calls, and observations across steps), and export traces to standalone HTML.

 http://127.0.0.1:8765 and auto-refreshes as new runs appear.